List of The Late Show with Stephen Colbert sketches: Kids' Questions (May 14, 2020–present)

-Stephen Colbert Is Short And Punchy: Colbert answers video questions submitted by children.
-The sketch begins and ends with Colbert complaining about the title.
-(The sketch has had other titles, including Stephen Takes Your Kids, Stephen's Re-Education Camp, Stephen Colbert Is Watching Your Children, and Stephen Doesn't Care About Your Kids.)
+Colbert answers video questions submitted by children.
+The sketch typically begins and ends with Colbert complaining about the title.
+(The sketch has had numerous titles, including Stephen Takes Your Kids, Stephen's Re-Education Camp, Stephen Colbert Is Watching Your Children, Stephen Doesn't Care About Your Kids, Stephen Colbert Is Short And Punchy. and Stephen Colbert Talks Down to Children.)